-Whichever type of exercise you choose to do – whether it’s from The Graduate Plan, The Body Coach YouTube channel or a workout you have created yourself – I really can’t express enough the importance of warming up and cooling down.
+Whichever type of exercise you choose to do, I really can’t express enough the importance of warming up and cooling down.

 Good solid warmups and cool downs will help you to avoid injuring yourself which could set you back by months.

 In the same vein, rest days are incredibly important to allow your body to recover properly from the highly intense workouts.
 Taking 2 to 3 days per week to rest your body will allow your muscles to repair and recover.

 The workouts in Cycle 5 are designed to really ramp up your fitness levels.

 I found the workouts in Cycle 5 to be far more enjoyable than Cycle 4.
 They were still a little repetitive but included a better variety of exercises.

 There were some workouts that were still a little off putting for the reasons I mentioned in my review of Cycle 4, and also at least one workout where Joe forgot how to count.

 In saying that, I thought it was more funny than anything else and it’s nice to see that he is only human.